dhammacakka/americanmonk/content/posts/why-is-vassa-rainy-season-late-sometimes.md

 - 2034 (3-year leap year)

 # Introduction
-There seems to be confusion about when Vesak or Vassa is this year (2026).
-This year is a special year and Vassa starts the day after the full moon day at the end of July.
+There seems to be some confusion about when Vesak or Vassa falls this year (2026).
+This is a special year, and Vassa begins the day after the full moon at the end of July.

-However, there are some traditions that believe that Vesak or Vassa are one month earlier Who is correct?
+However, some traditions believe that Vesak and Vassa fall one month earlier.
+Who is correct?

 Today we will explain how the two calendar systems work and which one should be followed.

 ## Mass Market Calendars and Governments
-Yes, they say the same Full Moon no matter what year you are looking at.
-That is how they do things, and it is easier for them.
-If you ask the monks who follow the commentaries, they will tell you that this leap year method is also how the mass market calendars should do things, and that is why there is confusion every two or three years.
+Yes, they designate the same Full Moon regardless of the year.
+This is a simpler approach for them.
+However, monks who follow the commentaries will tell you that this leap year method is the correct way to handle the calendar, which is why confusion arises every two or three years.

 # The Buddhist Calendar
-The Buddhist Calendar follows the lunar calendar.
-We all know that the uposatha day falls on the new and full moon cycles, with minor uposathas on quarter-moon cycles.
-We do not follow the Gregorian calendar and observe our religious days on Sundays.
-Do you agree?
+The Buddhist Calendar follows the lunar cycles.
+We all know that the Uposatha day falls on the new and full moon cycles, with minor Uposathas on quarter-moon cycles.
+We do not follow the Gregorian calendar or observe our religious days on Sundays.

-Buddhism follows the moons.
+Buddhism follows the moon.
 Vesak is based on a full moon day
 Dhammacakkapavatthana was based on a full moon day.